Series · Terraform Agents · Chapter 5

 # CREATE INDEX embeddings_vec_idx ON embeddings USING hnsw (vec vector_cosine_ops);

-Layer 3: object storage
+Layer 3: object storage#

-OSS is where artifacts go: generated images, PDFs, screenshots, run-trace tarballs, model checkpoints if you fine-tune.
+OSS is for artifacts: generated images, PDFs, screenshots, run-trace tarballs, and model checkpoints if you fine-tune.
+For an agent stack:

 1